maclewan/maclewan.github.io/instruction/INSTRUCTION.md

 ## Registration
 Stops can be marked as attached by clicking on them, what causes color to change in corresponding button.
-It refers to stops in main panels, RP panel, ventils and coppels.
+It refers to stops in index panels, RP panel, ventils and coppels.

 ![](register-attach.gif)